 Skip to main content

-Use the Loops Python SDK to create a LoRA training run, save a checkpoint, and list that checkpoint from Python and HTTP.
+Use the Loops Python SDK to create a LoRA training run, save a checkpoint, and list that checkpoint from both Python and the HTTP API.
 The base model throughout is Qwen/Qwen3.5-2B, one of the supported base models.

 Prerequisites